CDCgov/phdi-azure/docs/devops.md

 ## Repository Secrets

 The quick start script is run to initially deploy the starter kit several GitHub repository secrets are created.
 The secrets are effectively environment variables used across all starter kit environment that provide important configuration.
+Some of these secrets like `SMARTY_AUTH_ID`, `SMARTY_AUTH_TOKEN` and `SMARTY_LICENSE_TYPE` are read by Terraform and set as environment variables on the Azure Container Applications during deployments.
 The table below describes all of these secrets.

 ### Table of Repository Secrets
 | Name | Purpose |